domidt/CDA/README.md

 Within the function **set_player_info()**, I distribute information according to the information structure in function **assign_role_attr()**.
 Within the function **initiate_player()**, I distribute initial endowments.

+### End-of-trial-rounds page
+Just at the very beginning of the first payoff-relevant period, a short reminder is shown that asks for any further open question.

 ### Pre-market page
 Before the market starts, participants receive information about their future role, their endowment, and private information in tabular form.
 It may be advisable to set a timeout for this page.